cerb/cerb.github.io/_docs/data-queries/data-queries.md

 * @bins on dates (month, year, etc)
 {% endcomment %}

-Data queries retrieve data with simple textual queries and prepares the results for visualizations.
+Data queries retrieve data with simple textual queries and prepare the results for visualizations.

-These textual queries are much easier to automate in bot behaviors, dashboard widgets, or the API.
+These textual queries are very simple to automate in bot behaviors, dashboard widgets, or the API.

 Every data query begins by specifying a type, like `type:worklist.subtotals`.
-Other fields are available depending on the type of data being requested.
+Additional fields are available depending on the type of data being requested.

 Data is returned in JSON format.
 A `format:` parameter prepares the response for different visualizations.